girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Introduction to Pytorch/README.md

 Or simply put:*
 * Dynamic Graphs
 * More intuitive than TF (Personal View)
+---
+## Tensors
+Tensors are similar to numpy’s ndarrays, with the addition being that Tensors can also be used on a GPU to accelerate computing.
+Tensors are multi dimensional Matrices.

+torch.Tensor(x,y)

+This will create a X by Y dimensional Tensor that has been instantiated with random values.To Create a 5x3 Tensor with values randomly selected from a Uniform Distribution between -1 and 1

+torch.Tensor(5,3).uniform(-1,1)

+Tensor have a size attribute that can be called to chek their size

+print(x.size()))

+Tensors are similar to numpy’s ndarrays, with the addition being that Tensors can also be used on a GPU to accelerate computing.
+Tensors are multi dimensional Matrices. torch.Tensor(x,y)
+This will create a X by Y dimensional Tensor that has been instantiated with random values.To Create a 5x3 Tensor with values randomly selected from a Uniform Distribution between -1 and 1 torch.Tensor(5,3).uniform(-1,1)
+Tensor have a size attribute that can be called to chek their size print(x.size()))

+---
+## Basic Operations (Inline, Tensor Indexing, Slicing)
+PyTorch supports various Tensor Functions with different syntax: Consider Addition:
+* Normal Addition

+ y = torch.rand(5, 3) <br />
+print(x + y) <br />

+Getting Result in a Tensor

+result = torch.Tensor(5, 3) <br />
+torch.add(x, y, out=result) <br />
+* In Line <br />
+ y.add_(x) <br />

+ Inline functions are denoted by an underscore following their name.
+Note: These have faster execution time (With a higher memory complexity tradeoff) All Numpy Indexing, Broadcasting and Reshaping functions are supported Note: PyTorch doesn’t support a negative hop so [::-1] will result in an error print(x[:, 1]) <br />

+y = torch.randn(5, 10, 15) <br />
+ print(y.size()) <br />
+print(y.view(-1, 15).size())

+---

 ## Features
 #### The major features of PyTorch are mentioned below −